RLyu0409/ATF-New-Horizons-/README.md

 I suggest allocating at least 4 GB(6 GB is recommended) ram to run this pack.

 You also need Java 8 to run.

+If you want to install this pack on MultiMC, Forge version is 1.7.10 1614.